Library for working with fixed-point numbers in SystemVerilog

 `ITE_REAL(cond, val_if_true, val_if_false, out);

 This is a handy operation when constructing conditional operations: if cond is "1", then val_if_true is muxed to out, otherwise if cond is "0", then val_if_false is muxed to out.
 Note that this is not implemented as a literal mux, but instead performs alignment as necessary.
-Hence, the formats of all three fixed-point numbers can be different.
+Hence, if a fixed-point representation is being used, it's OK if the formats of all three numbers are different.

 Real <-> integer conversion